d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 measurement errors on the features and labels.
 We will assume that the standard assumptions hold and thus that $\epsilon$ obeys a normal distribution with mean of $0$.
-To make our problem easy, we'll set its standard deviation to $0.01$.
+To make our problem easy, we will set its standard deviation to $0.01$.
 The following code generates our synthetic dataset:

 ```{.python .input  n=2}